jbech-linaro/optee_docs/architecture/interrupts.rst

 **Entry and exit of Trusted OS**

 On entry and exit of Trusted OS each CPU is uses a separate entry stack and runs with IRQ and FIQ blocked.
-SMCs are categorised in two flavor: *fast* and *standard*.
+SMCs are categorised in two flavors: **fast** and **standard**.

     - For **fast** SMCs, optee_os will execute on the entry stack with IRQ/FIQ blocked until the execution returns to normal world.